stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 23 - Learning by Correcting Mistakes.md

 _Is this a good way to fix this error (provided)_?

 No, because it will cause incorrect decisions about other objects.

+### Final Quiz

+_What did you learn in this lesson_?

+- Humans are rarely passive learners - we learn as active participants in the learning process
+- Similarly, agents may use knowledge and reasoning to make sense of a video for example.
+This allows for generating expectations.
+However, some expectations may be violated and so the agent may try to generate an explanation for these errors in its knowledge and reasoning
+- Metacognition from the cognitive model is really a module that allows an agent to _think_ about thinking i.e., it has its own sub-process like memory, reasoning, and learning to fix errors which may have occurred during a deliberation process when generating outputs